Dyrcona/gitdemo/Concepts/Help.md

 installation, you can run `git help -a`.

 <pre>
-See 'git help <command>' to read about a specific subcommand
+See 'git help &lt;command&gt;' to read about a specific subcommand

 Main Porcelain Commands
    add                     Add file contents to the index